-- Eversource Income-Eligible Hardship Program Enrollment: 800-286-2828 - United Illuminating: 800-722-5584 or Contact Us UI (uinet.com)
+- Eversource Income-Eligible Hardship Program Enrollment: 800-286-2828 OR supply documentation via the Customer of Record's Eversource.com account - United Illuminating: 800-722-5584 or Contact Us UI (uinet.com)

 Once a Qualified System has received an Income-Eligible Adder, the adder will not be revoked in the event the Customer of Record associated with the system changes or no longer meets the income qualification requirements of the adder.
 In the event the Customer of Record for an operating Qualified System becomes an Income-Eligible Customer of Record, the Qualified System will not become eligible for the Income-Eligible Adder.
 Tariff incentive values are established at the time of application and do not change over the 20-year life of a Qualified System's tariff term.